What's Cookin' Doc?: Plot

-Bugs then tries to make his case by showing clips from Hiawatha's Rabbit Hunt (here titled Little Hiawatha) as proof of his allegedly superior acting (an inside joke, as the cartoon had actually been nominated for an Oscar and lost).
-He hurls a set of film cans off-screen and tells someone named "Smokey" to "roll 'em!"
-Bugs tells the audience that these are "some of [his] best scenes".
-Immediately, a "stag reel" (with the title card depicting a grinning stag) starts to roll, and the startled Bugs quickly stops it and switches to the right film.
-The clip starts with a small title card of "WARNER BROS. present" with a small fanfare, followed by a title card of "BUGS BUNNY" in extremely large letters, as a brassy orchestral fanfare plays, and ends with an end title card of Bugs bending over to show his cotton tail and giving his toothy grin as a comically sped up version of the Merrie Melodies end theme (Merrily We Roll Along) is heard.
-There is then a parody of aggressive salesmanship: Bugs beats a bass drum and parades across the stage with signs such as “ Let Bugs Have It” and “Give It To Bugs”.
+Bugs then tries to make his case by showing Hiawatha's Rabbit Hunt (here titled Little Hiawatha) as proof of his allegedly superior acting (an inside joke, as the cartoon had actually been nominated for an Oscar and lost).
+He hurls a set of film cans off-screen, telling the audience that they are "some of [his] best scenes", and orders "Okay, Smokey, roll 'em!"
+Immediately, a "stag reel" (with the title card depicting a grinning stag) starts to roll, and the startled Bugs quickly stops it and embarrassingly switches to the right film.
+After Bugs shows the cartoon, there is then a parody of aggressive salesmanship: Bugs beats a bass drum and parades across the stage with signs such as "Let Bugs Have It" and "Give It To Bugs".
 He then quickly passes out cigars en masse to the audience.

-Finally, Bugs pleads with the audience, "What do you say, folks?
+Finally, Bugs pleads with the audience, "Well, what do you say, folks?
 Do I get it?
 Or do I get it?" (echoing Fredric March's drunken appeal to the Academy Award banquet audience in A Star Is Born).
 The emcee asks the audience (in an affected nasal voice), "Shall we give it to him, folks?" and they yell, "Yeah, let's give it to him!" whereupon they pelt Bugs with fruits and vegetables (enabling him to briefly do a Carmen Miranda impression)... and an ersatz Oscar labeled "booby prize", which is actually a gold-plated rabbit statue.
 Bugs is so pleased at winning it, he remarks, "I'll even take youse to bed wit' me every night!"
 The statue suddenly comes alive, asks in a voice like that of radio character, Bert Gordon, "Do you mean it?", smooches the startled bunny, and takes on an effeminate, hip-swiveling pose, and the Bay-Woop! sound effect ends the cartoon.